 For anyone who’s passed the initial review, it’s time for them to brush up on their interviewing skills.
 The best way to work through hiring a large group of people is to pick up the phone and start calling up qualified applicants.
 You want to ask things like:

-What knowledge and skill they’ll be bringing to the job.
+• What knowledge and skills they are bringing to the job?

 Pay attention to things such as how well they communicate under duress and try throwing in questions that they may not be expecting in the interview, such as their opinion on a popular television show.
 This will give you a chance to uncover the real person underneath the well-rehearsed interviewee’s exterior.